sandy1618/dsa_sessions/progress.md

 2. Simple problem solving approach.
 3. Took a simple graph theory problem and learn't about an algorithmic approach to problem solving.

-## NEXT SESSION :
+## SESSION-1-DSA

+1. Program Structure.
+2. Code Sections
+3. Anatomy of a python program.
+4. Anatomy of a C program.
+5. C++ Headers and useful libraries.
-1. C++ STLs and STL Algorithms.
+7. C++ STLs and use as a program-constructs
-2. Simple Problem solving paradigms.
-3. Solve a array based problem and see other algorithmic apporaches.
-4. Show a piece of python code that is awesome in some sense.
+8. Code Environment.
+9. Set Timeline.
+10. Practice a HackerRank Problem.
+11. Why Competitve programming ??